luisico/pipeliner/README.md

 This workflow allows for multiple independently developed features to be release at the same time.
 Although a `VERSION` file is not needed because a git tag will be used to create the release, it is considered a good practice to maintain a `VERSION` file in sync with the tags.
 Jobs in the `pre_release` will check for version conflicts.

+This pipeline has the following stages:
+1. build
+1. test
+1. pre_release
+1. release
+1. deploy

 See [pipelines/release-from-tag.yml](./pipelines/release-from-tag.yml) for the full pipeline definition.

+### Continuous Release

+This pipeline supports continuous release workflows, where the app is frequently released to production.

+In this scenario direct pushes to the default branch (usually `master` or `main`) produce immediate deployments to production (no manual intervention required).
+Versioning is implicit by commit SHAs, and there is no need to maintain a `VERSION` file.
+Optionally, the pipeline support staging environments via merge requests.
+This pipeline does not create git tags or GitLab releases.

+This pipeline has the following stages:
+1. build
+1. test
+1. deploy

+See [pipelines/continuous-release.yml](./pipelines/continuous-release.yml) for the full pipeline definition.

 ## Templates